-Every independent pharmacy needs a secondary pharmaceutical supplier.
+Every independent pharmacy needs a secondary pharmacy supplier.

 But with hundreds of secondary pharmaceutical suppliers vying for your business, how do you know which one is best for your pharmacy?
 Do rock-bottom prices come with unseen costs?
 Are there other perks more important than price?
 What’s the most important feature to look for?